dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* Create an extension HTML page as an alternative to `generate-html.html`.
+* IN PROGRESS Create an extension HTML page as an alternative to `generate-html.html`.
 This page will render the post data in a similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
 This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
+    * Create a browser action to open the "generate-html.html" page
+        * Because web extensions are only allowed one UI control in the browser, we can't just add a new button to implement this feature.
+Instead, we need to extend the `execute.html` page and remove its "automatic action detection based on URL" logic and replace it with explicity "Scrape Votes", "Expand Post Data", "View", and "Download" buttons.
+This was actually the original implementation a long while back so I can copy from the original code.
+    * Next, render the data to the page
 * Known issue: The visual elements in the page break after the 1500th post in Chrome.
 I think this is because of an internal limit on CSS Grid sizes.
 See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and